tesselslate/resetti/doc/wall.md

 > resetti thinks instances are will be different.

 For example, if your `wall_reset` bind is set to Shift, then shift clicking an instance will reset it.
-You could continue to hold Shift and the mouse button down while dragging your cursor over other instances to apply the same action to multiple instances quickly.
+You can continue to hold Shift and the mouse button down while dragging your cursor over other instances to apply the same action to multiple instances quickly.